Spirituality and society

 Therefore it is advisable for the true seeker to live after the old traditional hermetic principle of "KNOWING-DARING-WILLING-RETICENCE", which is a bit like in the middle-ages, because we have to live in a modern intolerant and often very negative world.

-The purpose of the modern enlightenment was once to see things with the reason and not to beleive in vague and strange explanations, but modern reason is based on models and notions and ideas with their limitations.
+The purpose of the modern enlightenment was once to see things with the reason and not to beleive in vague and strange explanations, but modern reason is based on models and notions and terms and ideas with their limitations.

 The majority of people is not even enough intelligent to understand these scientific developements and the contemporaneous limitations of modern science, and people would not live after the spiritual rules of a sadhana because they are bound to the zigzag course of their vital nature.